rubenssohn/SEAMLESS_ZOOM/README.md

 * Filter logs (< 1,000 cases).
 * Use *Enable instance element rendering* only for smaller logs (e.g., 100 cases).
 Use instead the dynamic opacity parameters (*Edges/Graph*).

+### Contact:
+Feel free to contact me for any problems with the program.
+You find my contact details on https://hu-berlin.de/rubensson.

 ---
 ## Licences and dependencies